 - Small form factor fitting easier into other ships

 - Can carry 2 passengers

 - 6 months insurance (instead of 3 months)

 - Poor weapons loadout / weaker in combat

 - Offers less than the Avenger Titan which is only $5 more

 Buying other game packages

-Other game packages above the Starter Ships start from about $75* for the Avenger Stalker and come with Star Citizen but not Squadron 42.
+Other game packages above the Starter Ships start from about $60* for the Origin 100i and come with Star Citizen but not Squadron 42.

 *game package does not include squadron 42.

-Please note that purchasing a game package with a ship more expensive than the Starter packages does not make a better gaming experience.
-The game is intended to be played by starting from the “starter” ships and working your way up (a la GTA).
+Please note that purchasing a game package with a ship more expensive than the Starter packages does not necessarily make a better gaming experience.
+The game is intended to be played by starting from the “starter” ships and working your way up.